Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves

 \section{Inference via MCMC}

-Posterior inference is discussed under the most complex proposed model structure, the 3PCSP model.
+Posterior inference is discussed under the 3PCSNO model.
 In order to circumvent the intractability introduced by the guessing parameter, we consider a set of auxiliary variables as proposed by \citet{bambirra2018bayesian} that preserves the original model upon marginalisation.
 We define the following auxiliary variables: